Skip to page content

 Our structure

-SELEP’s structure is headed by its Strategic Board which is business led, provides clear strategic leadership and sets the shared SELEP priorities.
-This is the main SELEP interface with Government, bringing together both private and public sectors to drive local growth and job creation and to oversee all SELEP activity to deliver this aim.
+SELEP’s structure was headed by its Strategic Board which was business led, provided clear strategic leadership and set the shared SELEP priorities.
+This was the main SELEP interface with Government, bringing together both private and public sectors to drive local growth and job creation and to oversee all SELEP activity to deliver this aim.

-Formal financial decision-making is through the SELEP Accountability Board which approves all funding decisions and oversees programme delivery.
+Formal financial decision-making was through the SELEP Accountability Board which approved all funding decisions and oversaw programme delivery.

-SELEP operates a federated model of local LEP Boards by geographical area which allows for decision-making and project prioritisation at a local level.
+SELEP operated a federated model of local LEP Boards by geographical area which allowed for decision-making and project prioritisation at a local level.

 Find out how our Strategic Board works